๐ฑ Install and Use Git¶

 ๐งฉ Create and Apply Patches¶

-# create a patch from a commit
+# create a patch from a specific commit

 git format-patch -1 <sha>

-# create n commits (here: 1)
+# create n commits from the head (here: 1)

 git format-patch -1 HEAD